 Perhaps the fact that all cars have blind spots is news to some, but it shouldn’t be to you.
 We all have blind spots due to an area on your retina that has no receptors, according to About.com.
 Give your blind spot a quick test (it only takes about five seconds) here.

 Side view mirrors should be adjusted out 15 degrees so that you can’t see any part of your vehicle in the reflection.
 Most people have their side view mirrors set incorrectly, limiting their effectiveness and creating a potentially hazardous situation.

-- To adjust the passenger’s side mirror, position your head at the center point of your car.
+Position your head at the center point of your car.
 This is usually indicated by the overhead dome light or the middle point of your rearview mirror.
 From this vantage point, adjust your passenger side view mirror out so that you can no longer see the side of your car.

 Every single time you turn, change lanes or reverse, turn your head in the direction you’re aiming, to spot-check for any potential hazards or obstacles.
 You don’t need to turn your head all the way around – that would be dangerous – just turn as far as your shoulder, which will help determine whether you’re merging into an open lane or a Honda Odyssey.

 In addition to being mindful of your own blind spot, know when you’re falling within others’ blind spots.
 When in a lane next to another car traveling at speed, either pass or let the other car pass you.
 If you’re traveling within another car’s blind spot, it’s an invitation for the other driver to inadvertently switch into your lane.
 Be decisive and either pass or let the other car move along.

 Once these steps have been taken, you’ll be in a far better position to see all of the activity on the road behind you and to the side of your car.
 Even in today’s high-tech world of blind spot detection systems and aftermarket convex mirrors, there’s still no substitute for a good old-fashioned shoulder check and properly aligned side view mirrors.

 Ready to get out on the road, now that you’re blind-spot aware?
 Don’t take to the roads unless you’ve got a well maintained vehicle.
 Compare, book and pay for local auto repair and maintenance using Openbay.